 This is hands-down the best gluten-free pizza I’ve ever made, and only a close second to the pizza I enjoyed in Paris.

-Pace yourself my friends… as you will want to eat the entire pie in one sitting.
+Pace yourself, my friends… as you will want to eat the entire pie in one sitting.
 The texture alone will make you swoon.
 Just look at how thick and doughy the crust turned out!

 I know this pizza would have tasted even better if I had baked it in a pizza oven, which maybe one day I’ll invest in.
 Use it if you have it.